nest-desktop/nest-desktop/docs/user/setup/docker-compose.rst

 Docker Compose is a tool for running multi-container applications on Docker which uses the Compose file format.

 .. seeAlso::
-   To get more information, see the `official page of Docker Compose <https://github.com/docker/compose>`__.
+  For further information, please see the `official page of Docker Compose <https://github.com/docker/compose>`__.

 |br|